kura-labs-org/DEPLOY6_FE/Issues.md

       }
 ```

-In order to fix we had to include & in order to fix the server that was running

-Failed build was created based on string was tested and found My E Application instead of My Awesome Web Application (the strings didn’t match)
+A failed build was created based on string was tested and found "My E Application" instead of "My Awesome Web Application" (the strings didn’t match).